trambakbanerjee/crejm-code/README.md

 ### Table 2
 Table 2 presents results related to the predictive performance of CREJM and Benchmarks I, II.
 The following steps when executed in the order described below reproduce table 2.

-1. Run `glmmlasso_prediction.R` to output the False Positive (FP) rates, False Negative (FN) rates and Prediction Errors (PE) for Benhcmark I.  Please make sure that the working directory and the path to `out.RData` (from step 1 of Table 1) is properly set on lines 5 and 8 of this script. `[ERT < 20 minutes]`
+1. Run `glmmlasso_prediction.R` to output the False Positive (FP) rates, False Negative (FN) rates and Prediction Errors (PE) for Benchmark I.  Please make sure that the working directory and the path to `out.RData` (from step 1 of [Table 1](https://github.com/trambakbanerjee/crejm-code#table-1)) are properly set in lines 5 and 8, respectively, of this script. `[ERT < 20 minutes]`
-2.
+2. Run `rpql_prediction.R` to output the False Positive (FP) rates, False Negative (FN) rates and Prediction Errors (PE) for Benchmark II.
+Please make sure that the working directory and the path to `out.RData` (from step 1 of [Table 1](https://github.com/trambakbanerjee/crejm-code#table-1)) are properly set in lines 5 and 8, respectively, of this script.
+Also, please set the appropriate directory in line 83 for sourcing the R scripts in the folder `library`. `[ERT < 30 minutes]`
 `[ERT < 1 hour]`

 ### Figure 6